Amazon Accounting Meetup Summary: Atlanta, Georgia - June 6th

 - If it wins in the favour of South Dakota, you are definitely gonna be caught out.
 Smaller sellers might be able to slip under the radar for a little bit, but they will eventually hit a point where economic nexus applies to them.

 - Afternote: this case has been ruled in favour of South Dakota.
+For more information about sales tax for ecommerce sellers, check out our guides here (general info) and here (Amazon sellers specifically).

-Question for Brandon: You’ve mentioned augmented reality pieces for Amazon sellers.
+You’ve mentioned augmented reality pieces for Amazon sellers.
 Do you find that some of your clients might have opportunity there?

 - Brandon said that he does have clients who will benefit from the use of augmented reality in online shopping.